bencardoen/DataCurator.jl/docs/src/installation.md

 ```

 ##### It's so slow on first run !!
 If you use DataCurator as a Julia package or cloned repository, on first run Julia needs to compile functions and load packages.
 If you process large datasets, this cost (up to 20s) is meaningless.
-However, for smaller use case its starts to get annoying.
+However, for smaller use case it can be annoying.

 We avoid this cost by using [PackageCompiler.jl] by
 - run a typical example of DataCurator so Julia sees which functions are common